lukehoang1905/social-platform-mongo-express/README.md

 ### CRUD comment & reaction for friend (InteractionFlow)

-1. Friend can make a comment (POST a comment) to other friend's post
+1. Friend can make a comment (POST a comment) to other friend's post ✅
-2. Friend can see a list of all comment belong to friend's post
+2. Friend can see a list of all comment belong to friend's post ✅ (Post api)
-3. Author of Comment can update that comment
+3. Author of Comment can update that comment ✅
-4. Author of Comment can delete that comment
+4. Author of Comment can delete that comment ✅
 5. Friend can make a reaction (like, dislike) to each other post
+6. Friend can make a reaction (like, dislike) to each other comment

 ## Production API